-Our primary empirical finding is that controlling for industry, time dummies (also county dummies in the case of new entry rates), the impact was significantly lower in counties/industries exhibiting a higher degree of clustering (using cluster measures based on pre-2015 data).
+Our primary empirical finding is that the Covid-19 impact was significantly lower in counties/industries exhibiting a higher degree of clustering, after controlling for industry and time (month and year) dummies, as well as county dummies in the case of new entry rates.
+Cluster measures change very little over time, hence the results are robust to cluster measures based on firm censuses in 2008, 2004 and 1995.
 Counties with an above median cluster index featured a 67% reduction in entry rate during the month immediately following the Chinese New Year compared to previous years, compared to a 74% reduction in counties with below median cluster index.
 A one s.d. increase in the cluster index was associated with a 12% rise in the entry rate.
 These results are robust to alternative specifications (at the weekly rather than monthly level) and controls for local infection rates.
-Among incumbent firms, after controlling for local infection rates and industry dummies, a 1% rise in the cluster index was associated with a .05-.07% higher likelihood of reopening in February after the New Year, and a .03-.04% higher likelihood in May.
+The results concerning impacts on new entry also appear on functioning of incumbent firms: a 1% rise in the cluster index was associated with a .05-.07% higher likelihood of reopening in February after the New Year, and a .03-.04% higher likelihood in May, after controlling for local infection rates and industry dummies.
+We find evidence of a direct adverse impact of Covid-19 infections: higher local infection rates were associated with lower entry rates and reopening likelihood among incumbents.
+But despite the higher infection rates in counties with higher clustering, they were less adversely impacted overall.